Infrastructure

 -

 Geometric and conventional representation of airport facilities for planning purposes.
-The geospatial “aerodrome” data is structured according to the following layers of information: - CARTO-VOI-AERODROME-TRACK: A defined area on earth intended to be used, in whole or in part, for the arrival, departure and maneuvers of aircraft. - CARTO-VOI-AERODROME-PARKING: A furnished place, off the airfield runway, intended for the parking of a certain number of aircraft.
+The geospatial “aerodrome” data is structured according to the following layers of information: - CARTO-VOI-AERODROME-TRACK: A defined surface on earth intended to be used, in whole or in part, for the arrival, departure and maneuvers of aircraft. - CARTO-VOI-AERODROME-PARKING: A furnished area, off the airfield runway, intended for the parking of a certain number of aircraft.
 These elements form part of the layers in the digital cartographic compilation.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

 -